jivygroup/terraform-aws-vpc-peering/README.md

 This will only require defining the requester.
 The accpeter will need to accept and configure the required security posture on the other end.

+## Contributing

+Please feel free to fork this repo and create a PR.

 <!-- BEGIN_TF_DOCS -->